The locations of features in the mass distribution of merging binary black holes are robust against uncertainties in the metallicity-dependent cosmic star formation history: Introduction

 In this work we follow the latter approach and propose a flexible analytical model for \SFRDzZ that can be fit to the output of both cosmological simulations, and observational data constraints where available.
 In contrast to earlier work, we adopt a skewed-lognormal distribution of metallicities that can capture the asymmetry in the low and high metallicity tails.

 The purpose of this proposed form is twofold.
 First of all, the form we propose allows for an intuitive interpretation of the free parameters.
 This allows us to get better insight of the impact of changes in these parameters on the inferred ranges of astrophysical transients (as we demonstrate in Section \ref{sec: mass dists} using GW predictions as an example).
 By adopting an analytical, parametrized form for \SFRDzZ, the large uncertainties can be systematically explored.
 Secondly, both the large complications in observational constraints, and the many uncertainties in cosmological simulations call for a generalised form of \SFRDzZ that can be easily updated when new information becomes available.
 In particular, the advent of observations with the James Webb Space Telescope promises a new era of high-redshift metallicity studies of previously unexplored regimes \citep[e.g.,][]{Sanders+2022}.
 We hope that this form will facilitate the flexibility needed to keep up with observations.
+The model described in this work is incorporated in the publicly available `Cosmic Integration' suite of the \COMPAS code.\footnote{\url{https://github.com/TeamCOMPAS/COMPAS/tree/dev/utils/CosmicIntegration}}

 We describe our model for \SFRDzZ in Section \ref{sec: model for sfrd(zZ)}.
 We fit our model to the star-forming gas in the Illustris TNG100 simulation in Section \ref{sec: fit against tng}, and demonstrate an example application of our model by systematically varying the parameters that determine the shape of \SFRDzZ and investigate their impact on the local distribution of merging BBH masses in Section \ref{sec: mass dists}.
 We summarise our findings in Section \ref{sec: summary}.